poxiest/CalendarApplication/CalendarApplication/res/README.md

 ### 2. **Model**

 The `Model` package contains the core of the calendar application.
 It manages calendars, events, and repositories for storing and retrieving data.

+Interfaces are introduced for the Calendar and the Event representation.
+Like wise there are two repositories, ICalendarRepository and IEventRepository, which manipulates these data on any command that runs.
+This ensures separation of concern and hold the data and operations togethers ensuring data encapsulation.

+Search events strategies are written for better readability and addition of new search strategy if needed.

+Throws appropriate custom error and with proper message.

 #### **Interfaces**

-- **`ICalendar`**: Defines the methods for calendar operations.
+- **`ICalendar`**: Defines the data class for a calendar.
 - **`ICalendarModel`**: Orchestrates the calendar application and handles event operations.
-- **`ICalendarRepository`**: Defines operations for interacting with calendars (e.g., saving, updating, deleting).
+- **`ICalendarRepository`**: Defines operations for interacting with calendars (e.g., creating, updating, copying).
 - **`IEvent`**: Defines the structure and behavior of events in the calendar.
-- **`IEventRepository`**: Handles operations related to events (e.g., saving, updating, searching events).
+- **`IEventRepository`**: Handles operations related to events (e.g., creating, updating, searching events, etc.).
 - **`SearchEventsStrategy`**: Interface for different event search strategies.

 #### **Enums**